zatch10/ILLC3/README.md

 > Note: When entering shortcuts press shift + enter together, then press the necessary key
 ## Requirements

-* For debugging lc3 simulator needs to be installed in your unix terminal (supported only with linux/mac)
+* Debugging requires lc3 simulator to be installed in your unix terminal (supported only with linux/mac or a linux subsystem for windows)

 ## Known Issues